CTF Writeups by speckij

 - Find

-function that validates args (used for reme_1).
+initialCheckfunction that validates args (used for reme_1).
 Ignore for now - Observations:

 - ilAsByteArray created based on Method body from

-returns exact raw assembly bytes from the function, result can be extracted using ByteViewer (e.g. inside Ghidra)
+initialCheckusingGetILAsByteArrayand is used as AES decryption key later onGetILAsByteArrayreturns exact raw assembly bytes from the function, result can be extracted using ByteViewer (e.g. inside Ghidra)

 - Memory is searched for hardcoded String

-.
+THIS_IS_CSCG_NOT_A_MALWARE.
 All Memory after this string is then decrypted - Decrypted Data is loaded dynamically and "Check" is called

 - ilAsByteArray created based on Method body from